JoshuaQSH/LeedsUniversity-MSc-FinalProject/README.md

 #### 201341954 sc19sq

 ### Introduction
-This project is the MSc final project of achieving ECG recordings classification.
-The electrocardiogram (ECG) is the standard non-invasive exam for the first diagnosis of possible heart disease.
-It is based on leads attached to the torso that record electrical potentials emanating from the heart as it contracts.
-These signals are then analysed visually by the clinician.
-Accurate differential diagnosis of various arrhythmias from just the ECG requires expertise as the signals vary based on the anatomy and positioning of the leads, as well as from beat-to-beat, and much research has been conducted in the past to automate feature extraction and diagnosis of ECG signals based on machine learning.
-However, the performance of the traditional machine learning recognition algorithm is not satisfactory.
-Even if the deep learning algorithm was used, it only improved the accuracy of Atrial Fibrillation (AF) recognition.
-There are still many shortcomings in the implementation process. <br>
+This project is the MSc final project of achieving ECG recordings classification. <br>

 The goal of this project is to develop a hybrid deep learning model to classify the normal signals and AF signals in order to diagnose the cardiac arrhythmia.
 To be specific, there are multiplestepsincluding: <br>